pearcej/cppds/_sources/Introduction/WhatIsComputerScience.rst

 problems that are and that are not computable, the study of the existence and the nonexistence of algorithms as well as the analysis of the relative speed of those algorithms.
 Here, you will note that the word “computer” did not come up at all.
-Solutions are considered independent from the machine.
+Solutions are and should be considered independent from the machine.

 Computer science, as it pertains to the problem-solving process itself,